After Comments On Pedophilia, Breitbart Editor Milo Yiannopoulos Resigns

 Yiannopoulos had tried to clarify his comments Monday on Facebook, defending his remarks and referencing his own sexual history while also blaming his own "sloppy phrasing" and "deceptive" video editing.

 He said Tuesday that other publishers had expressed interest in his book, and that he expected it to be published this year.
-He also said he was founding an "independently funded media venture," and would be going on a "live tour in the coming weeks," including appearances on college campuses.
+He also said he was founding an "independently funded media venture" and would be going on a "live tour in the coming weeks," including appearances on college campuses.

-Earlier this month, a Yiannopoulos speaking engagement at the University of California, Berkeley, was canceled after students protests turned violent.
+Earlier this month, a Yiannopoulos speaking engagement at the University of California, Berkeley was canceled after students protests turned violent.